 We’d like to thank Nathan at Dodd Camera for taking time out of his busy schedule to answer our questions so thoroughly!

 So what do you think?
 Which gear is better: Nikon or Canon?
-Let us know in the comments below.
+Let us know.